Epicodus-MT/ping-pong/README.md

 ## Specifications

 * _It can count up to the provided number_
-* _It can take a number divisible by 3 and replace with "ping"_
-_**Example Input: [4];**_
+* _It can take a number divisible by 3 and replace with "ping" -->_ _**Example Input: [4];**_
 _**Example Output: [1, 2, ping, 4]**_

-* _It can take a number divisible by 5 and replace with "pong"_
+* _It can take a number divisible by 5 and replace with "pong" --> _
 _**Example Input: [13];**_
 _**Example Output: [1, 2, ping, 4, pong, ping, 7, 8, ping, pong, 11, ping, 13]**_

-* _It can take a number divisible by 3 and 5 and replace with "ping-pong"_
+* _It can take a number divisible by 3 and 5 and replace with "ping-pong" -->_
 _**Example Input: [15];**_
 _**Example Output: [1, 2, ping, 4, pong, ping, 7, 8, ping, pong, 11, ping, 13, 14, ping-pong]**_